Skip to main content

 Is your chimney animal removal humane in West Palm Beach?

 Yes.
 We use humane removal techniques — one-way doors that allow the animal to exit but prevent re-entry, baited live traps for animals that cannot self-exit, and direct extraction with proper protective equipment for animals that are stuck or distressed.
 No animals are harmed during the removal process.
-If babies are present, we wait for the mother to retrieve them or coordinate with licensed wildlife rehabilitators when separation is unavoidable.
+If babies are present, we wait for the mother to retrieve them or coordinate with professional wildlife rehabilitators when separation is unavoidable.

 How do I prevent animals from getting back into my West Palm Beach chimney?